-The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in February 2016 and May 2014.
+The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in February 2016 and May 2014.
 Both the G7X Mark II and the RX100 III are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (9 percent) than the Canon G7 X Mark II.
 Moreover, the RX100 III is markedly lighter (9 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the RX100 III are weather-sealed.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon G7 X Mark II»||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||Canon G7 X Mark II|